hinesdigital/how-to/services/slack/README.md

 ### ext-

-Some channels begin with and ext-, these channels allow clients to join in on the conversation.
+Some channels begin with and ext-, these channels allow clients or outside partners to join in on the conversation.

 ## Direct Messages